 • Being charged with any other crime, or

 What happens at your Probation Surrender hearing is up to the discretion of the judge.
-However, if you only received a suspended sentence when your original case was disposed of, then the judge is bound to incarcerate you.
+However, if you only received a suspended sentence when your original case was disposed of and the judge finds that you violated your probation, then the judge is bound to incarcerate you.
 Nonetheless, you are always entitled to a probation hearing to defend yourself against any probation violation.
 You are in jeopardy of going to jail on the probation violation, regardless of the severity of the charges.

 It is so very important that you are represented by an experienced criminal defense attorney, like myself, at your Probation Surrender.
 I may argue that justice is not served by further punishing you while you are trying to turn your life around, and may have inadvertently made a mistake during your probation.